Review (2018)

 and selling is art.― Market proverb

-At a moment like this, when domestic and international politics and economy have made market timing much harder to read, I have no choice but to recommend staying cautious unless one has enough spare cash to invest for the long term (5+ years).
+At a moment like this, when domestic and international politics and economy have made market timing much harder to read, all I can recommend is, “Stay cautious unless you have enough spare cash to invest in the very long term.”

 The price of a stock with sound intrinsic value shall surely rise, though it may fluctuate;